Category: Power and Energy

 - Ground-mounted solar is very easy to access for cleaning and maintenance

-- By 2020, about 11.3 gigawatts of energy storage will be installed globally, equivalent to less than one percent of the total installed capacity of intermittent renewables, according to data from Bloomberg New Energy Finance
+- By 2021, about 11.3 gigawatts of energy storage will be installed globally, equivalent to less than one percent of the total installed capacity of intermittent renewable, according to data from Bloomberg New Energy Finance

 - Battery storage to play an important role in India’s sustainable energy future